 2. Failing to Use a Financial Adviser

 When you are going through a Providence Family Court divorce, you’ll be required to submit a financial statement to the courts.
 This budget is a statement of needs and expenses and assets and can be important to determine temporary maintenance, alimony and even child support.
-Many divorcing parties in Rhode Island and Providence Plantations make the mistake of submitting their own financial statement (DR6) without consulting with an attorney or financial adviso, from their viewpoint and they often times underestimate the cost of living.
+Many divorcing parties in Rhode Island and Providence Plantations make the mistake of submitting their own financial statement (DR6) without consulting with an attorney or a financial adviser.
+Many divorce litigants often underestimate the cost of living.
 Experts suggest sitting down with a financial adviser or even a CPA.

 “The absurd and over the top actions described in this Rhode Island family law post may impede your chances of obtaining placement of your child in Providence Family Court. ” RI Child Custody: Dumb Mistakes to avoid!